Table of Contents

 Another example would be if an ultrasound technician makes a mistake when doing a reading on a pregnant woman.
 The woman’s doctor could then decide on the treatment of the fetus based on the incorrect reading, ultimately damaging the child’s life after birth.
 The hospital could then be liable.

 When Is a Doctor a Hospital Employee?

 Whether or not a doctor is an employee of a hospital depends on many factors.
-Most doctors are regarded as independent contractors, and the hospital in which they work will not be held responsible for malpractice.
+Some doctors and surgeons may be regarded as independent contractors, and the hospital in which they work will not be held responsible for malpractice.

 Say your doctor misdiagnoses your condition and prescribes a course treatment based on this misdiagnosis.
 If the nursing staff at a hospital follows that treatment to the letter and your condition worsens because of the doctor’s negligence, the nursing staff is not responsible, and thus, the hospital cannot be sued.

 Likewise, if a doctor makes a mistake while they are working in the hospital, and their actions result in injury to the patient, the patient can sue the doctor but not the hospital.

 If a hospital employee, like a nurse, is working under a doctor’s supervision, and their actions result in injury to the patient; the patient may only be able to sue the doctor, not the hospital.
 This distinction is dependent on a couple of different factors:

 - Was the doctor present at the time of the malpractice?

 - Did the doctor have control over the hospital employee’s actions and could have prevented their negligence?

 For instance, if a nurse miscounts the number of sponges used during surgery, and leaves one in the patient, the surgeon and not the hospital would be liable.